CalderaWP/Caldera-Forms/readme.txt

 == Changelog ==

+= 1.3.2.1 ( January 14, 2015 ) =
+* FIXED: Bug that caused calculations using checkboxes or Radio buttons to fail

 = 1.3.2 ( January 14, 2015 ) =
 * FIXED: Bug preventing AJAX submissions on certain Apache configurations with ugly permalinks enabled in WordPress
 * FIXED: Calculation fields with hidden fields not calculating.